cisagov/ScubaGear/baselines/aad.md

 The following implementation instructions that reference the Azure AD PIM service will vary if using a third-party PAM system instead.

+Many of the manual steps described per the instructions in this section are labor intensive.
+We recommend running the ScubaGear tool instead.

 #### MS.AAD.7.1v1 Instructions

 When performing these instructions count each distinct username only once.
 Do not double count.
 Once you finish counting go to the **Final Count** section.